 [an error occurred while processing this directive]

 Further EducationGraduates can go on to study in many postgraduate programmes like a Masters degree in Business Information Systems or Electronic Commerce.
 Past graduates are currently employed in companies such as Google, Accenture, Deloitte, Microsoft, SAP and Storm.

 Why Choose This Course?

 Our graduates are employed by Accenture, Avaya, CISCO, Google, KPMG, Deloitte, Intel, Lawler Developments, Lionbridge, Pramerica and IBM to name just a few.

-98% of BIS graduates are now in degree-related employment.
+100% of BIS graduates are now in degree-related employment (Class of 2017).
 The mix of business acumen, technical skills and management knowledge combined with communication and team skills makes Business Information Systems graduates valuable assets to any organisation.
 Our graduates pursue careers across a wide spectrum of job titles.
 Many choose to focus on their business skills and pursue careers as diverse as entrepreneurship, sales, management, or non-business careers such as teaching or law enforcement.